intel-analytics/BigDL-2.x/pyzoo/zoo/examples/xgboost/README.md

 ```

 ## Options
-* '--folder', where data is stored, default will be current folder.
+* '--file-path' or '-f', where data is stored, default will be current folder (Required Argument).
-* '--demo', whether to use demo data or not.
+* '--demo' or '-d', whether to use demo data or not.